BUSINESS VALUATION UNDER DISCOUNTED CASH FLOW (DCF) METHOD

 COST OF CAPITAL UNDER CAPM METHOD

 Cost of Capital is a discount rate used to determine the present value of the expected returns of a business.
 Generally speaking, the discount rate may be defined as the yield necessary to attract investors to a particular investment, given the risks associated with that investment.
 In DCF valuations, the discount rate, often an estimate of the cost of capital for the business is used to calculate the net present value of a series of projected cash flows.
 The discount rate can also be viewed as the required rate of return the investors expect to receive from the business enterprise, given the level of risk they undertake.

 There are two separate discount rates required for Valuation purpose which is mentioned below:

-Since, in the given case, there is no debt capital in the proposed financial model and objective of this valuation is to raise equity capital from investors, the Cost of Capital (“CoC”) here includes only Cost of Equity (“CoE”).
+Since, in the given case, there is no debt capital in the proposed financial model and the objective of this valuation is to raise equity capital from investors, the Cost of Capital (“CoC”) here includes only the Cost of Equity (“CoE”).